top of page

 Hastrup Award

-The Gunilla Hastrup Adventure Award was created by family and friends of Gunilla Hastrup – a Caltech Y Board Member who loved sharing Swedish traditions, but also enjoyed travel, exploring, and learning about others - to provide students the opportunity to explore their family roots or family origins to gain a better understanding of their cultural identity, and/or explore and learn about a culture different from their own.a different culture.
+The Gunilla Hastrup Adventure Award was created by family and friends of Gunilla Hastrup – a Caltech Y Board Member who loved sharing Swedish traditions, but also enjoyed travel, exploring, and learning about others - to provide students the opportunity to explore their family roots or family origins to gain a better understanding of their cultural identity, and/or explore and learn about a culture different from their own.
 This could be another country or a different part of the United States.

 Who is Eligible